kaaashish/widgets-personal-/README.md

 ## 🛠️

-all of these widgets are built with **Electron.js** — a framework that lets you build desktop apps using HTML, CSS and JavaScript. it basically turns web pages into real desktop windows, which means i can make cute little widgets that sit on my screen!
+all of these widgets are built with **Electron.js** which is a framework that lets you build desktop apps using HTML, CSS and JavaScript. it basically turns web pages into real desktop windows, which means i can make cute little widgets that sit on my screen!

 to run any of these you'll need:
 - [Node.js](https://nodejs.org) installed on your computer